logue/vue-codemirror6/README.md

 | lintGutter | boolean                           | Display 🔴 on the line where there was an error when `linter` was specified.
 It will not work if `linter` is not specified.                                                                                                    |
 | tag        | string                            | HTML tags used in the component.
 (Default is `div` tag.)                                                                                                                                                                       |

-Notice: `lang` and `linter` can also be set together in `extensions`.
-This is defined for usability compatibility with past CodeMirrors.
+⚠ Notice: `lang` and `linter` can also be set together in `extensions`.
+These are separated for compatibility with previous versions of CodeMirror settings and for typing props.

 ### Supported Languages